'Gilmore Girls' Season 2, Episode 3: Red Light on the Wedding Night

 Lorelai: It's not a good day for keys or communication.

 No, Max... that comment was not too strong; it was perfectly justified.
 Lorelai needs to be in a relationship with someone who is able to tell her when she's acting like a self-absorbed monster.
 Max consistently treats her personality flaws like adorable little quirks.
 He enables her bad behavior instead of helping her work toward becoming a better person.
-Lorelai and Max are a weird, incompatible couple and its a good thing the wedding didn't happen.
+Lorelai and Max are a weird, incompatible couple and it's a good thing the wedding didn't happen.
 If it had, I probably would have stopped watching this show.

 I do love that Lorelai's conversation with Luke seems to be the catalyst for her decision to call off the wedding.
 After he brings her the sweetest present in the world (a chuppah he fucking made), they have a heart-to-heart about marriage.
 Luke tells her,